 Robert A. Hardwick, Sheriff

 Sheriff Hardwick has a Bachelor of Science Degree from Flagler College and a Master of Arts Degree from Barry University.
 He is a graduate of the FBI National Academy-Session 247, the FBI’s Florida Executive Development Seminar-Class 16 and the FBI’s National Executive Institute-Class 44.
 Sheriff Hardwick is also a graduate of the Florida Department of Law Enforcement’s Chief Executive Seminar-Session 48 and the National Sheriff’s Institute Leadership Course- Session 120.

 In August of 2016, Governor Rick Scott appointed Sheriff Hardwick to the Criminal Justice and Standards Training Commission (CJSTC).
 He served as Chair for the Officer Discipline Penalty Guidelines Task Force and Chair for the Florida League of Cities’ Law Enforcement Advisory Panel, (LEAP).
-Sheriff Hardwick serves on the Region V Training Council, the St. Johns River State College Criminal Justice Academy Advisory Board, and as a Commissioner on the Commission for Florida Law Enforcement Accreditation (CFA).
-He also currently serves on the School Advisory Board for St. Joseph Academy Catholic High School and Flagler Health Plus Care Connect Board.
+Sheriff Hardwick currently serves on the Region V Training Council, the St. Johns River State College Criminal Justice Academy Advisory Board, and as a Commissioner on the Commission for Florida Law Enforcement Accreditation (CFA).
+He also serves on the School Advisory Board for St. Joseph Academy Catholic High School and the Care Connect+ UF Health St. Johns Board.
 Sheriff Hardwick serves on the Florida Sheriff’s Association Legislative Committee, the Accreditation Advisory Committee and the Florida Model Jail Standards Working Group.
 Additionally, Speaker Paul Renner appointed Sheriff Hardwick to the Statewide Council on Opioid Abatement in July of 2023.
 Sheriff Hardwick continues to volunteer as a local youth coach.